Correcting topological defects

 Use the PageUp and PageDown keys to scroll through the volume (or the up and down arrows) to find the error in white matter surface.
 If you look at coronal slice 57, there is a defect in the left hemisphere closer to the midline, where some white matter voxels are segmented incorrectly.
 This type of topological defect is called a 'hole' which needs to be filled as opposed to a handle which needs to be cut.

 To view the defect as part of the surface, switch to the 3D view and check the box corresponding to the lh.smoothwm.nofix surface, and uncheck all the other surfaces to prevent any overlap.
+This surface is the same as the orig.nofix surface, just smoothed so that it will not follow voxel boundaries.
+If you're interested in seeing the difference, you can also view the orig.nofix surface in Freeview.
+However, you will not see the defect in the wm surface in 3D view.
+This is because orig.nofix and smoothwm.nofix are thought of as "rough drafts" of the final white surface.
+After smoothwm.nofix is created, the surface still undergoes further processing to become the final white surface.
+This further processing includes the automatic topology fixer, which did not completely correct this topological defect.
 If your view of the surfaces is obstructed by the 2D slices appearing in the 3D view, you can shut them off by pressing Ctrl-Shft-S on the keyboard or by clicking the View option in Freeview and then clicking on Show Slices (3D View).

 Back in the coronal view, if you scroll through slice by slice, you'll notice that there is a small group of white matter voxels which disconnect and connect back again after a few slices.
 The white matter surface doesn't include these voxels when they are disconnected.
 This area is too thin to add control points to extend the WM surface.
 You'll need to add some white matter voxels to fix this error.
 But first scroll through the slices in the brainmask.mgz volume and make a note of where the white surface is just beginning to exclude voxels and where the problem ends.
 In this case, the problem starts at coronal slice 53 and goes on up to slice 60.